macmade/ID3v2/README.md

 License
 -------

-ID3v2 is released under the terms of the BOOST license.
+ID3v2 is released under the terms of the MIT license.

 Repository Infos
 ----------------